marxin/texi2rst-generated/sphinx/gcc/c-implementation-defined-behavior/characters.rst

   .. index:: funsigned-char

   Determined by ABI.
 The options :option:`-funsigned-char` and :option:`-fsigned-char` change the default.
-See :ref:`Options Controlling C Dialect <c-dialect-options>`.
+See :ref:`c-dialect-options`.

 * The mapping of members of the source character set (in character constants and string literals) to members of the execution character